-- What you need to know about cycling the Portuguese Camino de Santiago
+- What you must know about cycling the Portuguese Camino de Santiago

-While the ancient pilgrim trails through Portugal and Galicia to Santiago de Compostela were developed by walkers, the good news for cycling enthusiasts is that it’s also possible to cycle the Camino.
+The ancient pilgrim trails through Portugal and Galicia to Santiago de Compostela were developed by walkers.
+However, and luckily for cycling enthusiasts, the good news is that it is also possible to cycle the Camino.

-Whether you opt to follow the Coastal Way, the Central Route or the lesser-travelled Santiago to Finisterre route, you can be sure of stunning scenery and delicious food throughout your journey.
+Whether you choose to follow the Coastal Way, the Central Route or the less-travelled Santiago to Finisterre route, you can be sure of spectacular scenery and delightful food throughout your journey.

 - What’s different for cyclists on the Camino?

-If you wish to qualify for the compostela pilgrim certificate, you’ll need to cycle at least the last 200 kilometres to Santiago de Compostela as opposed to the 100 kilometres required for those on foot.
+You’ll need to cycle at least the last 200 kilometres to Santiago de Compostela, as opposed to the 100 kilometres required for those on foot, if you wish to qualify for the Compostela pilgrim certificate.
 Just remember to get your pilgrim passport (credencial) stamped regularly along the route to prove you have covered this distance.

 Some off-road sections of the original trail are particularly challenging for cyclists.
 For this reason, our detailed route notes and GPS trails recommend some detours from the walking route so that you can skip the most problematic parts and enjoy a smoother ride.

 Since you’ll be moving faster than walkers, you can cover more ground in less time.
 We have divided the Porto-Santiago Camino into six or seven stages, depending on the route.
 This means that some days will be quite long (up to 55 kms) while others are rather short, giving you plenty of time to explore the towns where you are staying overnight.

 You’ll be cycling the Camino without a guide.
 For this reason, you need to know how to perform a few basic tasks, such as pumping up your tires and changing gears.
 You should also know how to change an inner tire in case you get a puncture, as bike shops are very few and far between.